seaeagles/advice-generator/README.md

-# Frontend Mentor - Advice generator app solution
+# Advice generator app solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+(This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).)

+Don't let the name fool you!
+I deviated slightly from the requirements for this project.

+While initially I set out to have the app pull advice and other helpful quotes per the project guidelines, I stumbled upon an API that can pull multilingual quotes instead and thought that might be more fun.
+So, it's become more of a random quote-translated-into-German generator.

 ## Table of contents